 I decided to begin in Genesis and read one chapter, one verse at a time.
 I took time to think on Scripture a bit longer, meditate a bit more, and even break out some commentaries to see what others have to say about some of the passages.
 It took me four days short of two years to read through God’s Word.
 I loved it.

-Last year I read through the Bible Chronologically from the NIV, and posted my thoughts every day.
-I plan to read through the NIV again this year, but will only post as I feel God leading me to do so.
-I am going to be reading my mother’s Bible this time.
+In 2019 I read through the Bible Chronologically from the NIV, and posted my thoughts every day.
+And last year, I read through the NIV again but only posted as I felt God leading me to do so.
+I read my mother’s Bible last year.
 She went to live with Jesus in 1996, and I have the privilege of having her Bible, complete with underlined verses and notes in the margin.
-I am looking forward to getting to know the things that spoke to Mom, as I let God speak to me, too.
+It was incredibly precious to get to know the things that spoke to Mom, as I let God speak to me, too.

 I want to thank those of you who have joined my journey through this blog.
 Thank you for your comments, likes, follows, and shares.
 I don’t know if reading my ramblings has sweetened your walk with the Lord, or convicted you, or caused you to think.
 But I’ll continue to share what God lays on my heart as I continue to read and study His precious Word.
 I’ll let him take care of the rest.